If We Called Ourselves Yellow

 Ishizuka tells me about a bunch of different groups in the 1960s and 1970s: Yellow Seeds was a radical organization in Philadelphia that published a bilingual English-Chinese newspaper of the same name.
 The Yellow Identity Symposium was a conference at Berkeley that helped ignite the Third World Liberation strikes.
 The Yellow Brotherhood was an Asian group made up mostly of former gang members in Los Angeles that tried to disband gangs and curb drug addiction.
 Yellow Pearl, a play on "yellow peril," was a music project started by an activist group in New York's Chinatown.

 I call up Russell Leong.
-He's a professor emeritus at UCLA, was the long-time editor of the radical Amerasia journal.
+He is a professor emeritus at UCLA and was the longtime editor of the radical Amerasia journal.
 As a kid, he used to make Yellow Power posters in San Francisco's Chinatown.

 "Do you call yourself yellow?"
 I ask him.